keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 ### The Liver

 The liver has many jobs, most of which revolve around keeping bad stuff out of your body.
 It regulates chemical levels in the blood and excretes bile.
 That bile is what carries waste away from the liver.
-Every single blood cell that leaves the stomach and intestines goes through the liver.[^2]
+Every single blood cell that leaves the stomach and intestines goes into the liver.[^2]

 The liver then processes this blood.
 It breaks down, balances, and creates nutrients.
-It also metabolizes any drugs in the blood into nontoxic forms that the rest of the body can use.[^3]
+It also metabolizes any drugs in the blood into nontoxic forms that the rest of the body can use or safely excrete.[^3]

 The liver is key to proper bodily function.
 Liver failure ends in death.
 Full stop.

-Think of your liver as a very necessary, built in Brita Filter for your body.
+Think of your liver as a very necessary, built-in Brita Filter for your body.

 Your liver sits roughly beneath your diaphragm, and on top of your stomach, right kidney, and intestines.[^4] It is cone shaped, a dark, reddish-brown color, and weights about three pounds (in case you were wondering).[^5]